SynthstromAudible/DelugeFirmware/docs/community_features.md

 This list includes all preprocessor switches that can alter firmware behaviour at compile time and thus require a different firmware

-* HAVE_OLED

-    Currently determines if the built firmware is intended for OLED or 7SEG hardware

 * FEATURE_...

     Description of said feature, first new feature please replace this